Why is My WordPress Admin So Slow? Causes & Top Fixes

 WordPress built in database repair tool

 Check If It Worked: After running the repair, see if your admin area is faster.
-If not, don't worry – we have more options.

 WordPress Database Repair tool result

 Try a Database Plugin: Plugins like WP-DBManager can help repair and optimize your database.
-They're user-friendly and can often fix issues the built-in tool misses.

 Hide Your Login Page or Redirect the URL